 Origin is powerful data analysis and graphing software for scientists and engineers. http://www.originlab.com/.

-Origin is now site-licensed for the whole university until 4-Aug-2019.
+Origin is site-licensed for the whole university, recently renewed until 4-Aug-2025.

 The site-license is paid equally by Chemistry+Physics+Materials+Divisional Software Licensing Group.